Air NZ flight to Shanghai forced to turn back to Auckland mid-flight

 "We know customers will be deeply disappointed and frustrated by this situation and we are very sorry for the disruption to their travel plans."

-Hundman says, "I would be stunned if Air NZ had allowed a plane full of passengers to take off without being quite sure they would be able to land it in Shanghai."
+Hundman said he was "stunned if Air NZ had allowed a plane full of passengers to take off without being quite sure they would be able to land it in Shanghai".

+The Air NZ spokeswoman says, "It is normal process to get a flight plan cleared by local authorities prior to departure and this was done on this occasion and was approved by Chinese Authorities.
+Unfortunately, it was discovered during the flight that this particular aircraft did not, in fact, have the necessary permit to land."

-"We were given hotel vouchers for the Crowne Plaza, $30 of meal vouchers for use at the airport, and taxi vouchers.
-There's been no compensation offered for time lost or hassle Hundman says.
+"We were given hotel vouchers for the Crowne Plaza, $30 of meal vouchers for use at the airport, and taxi vouchers."

+There had been no compensation offered for time lost or hassle, he said.

 Hundman was allowed out of the airport to rest at the Plaza because he had a visa.
 Those who did not had to camp out at the Strata Lounge - the so-called "second class" option.

-He says passengers were woken up by the pilot with the turnaround announcement four or five hours into the flight.
-He was one of a handful travelling business class, so could only gauge the reaction of a handful of passengers around him, but he says all were shocked.
+He said passengers were woken up by the pilot with the turnaround announcement four or five hours into the flight.
+He was one of a handful travelling business class, so could only gauge the reaction of a handful of passengers around him, but says all were shocked.

 Hundman tweeted as the flight returned to Auckland:

-The incident comes just days after an Auckland-Queenstown flight was forced to turn around, with passengers reportedly "losing their minds" amid poor communication and a five-hour delay.
+The incident comes just days after an Auckland-Queenstown flight was forced to turn around, and claims passengers were "losing their minds" amid poor communication and a five-hour delay.

 More details of that flight emerged today.